SopiMlab/DeepLearningWithAudio/utilities/pyext-setup/setup-macos.md

 If you've never used the command line before, it may be a good idea to have a look at a [tutorial](https://macpaw.com/how-to/use-terminal-on-mac) first to learn some of the basics.

+## Install required Pd externals

+Some of our patches require the following externals:

+- `list-abs`
+- `unauthorized`
+- `zexy`

+Install these via Help menu → Find externals.
+Make sure the folders for `unauthorized` and `zexy` are in your search path (Pd menu → Preferences → Path…) and that `zexy` gets loaded on startup (Pd menu → Preferences → Startup…).
+There are screenshots at the end of this document showing an example of what these preferences should look like.

 ## Install Xcode command line tools

 Apple's Xcode command line developer tools are required for setup.
 If you have the regular Xcode installed from App Store, the command line tools may already be included.